pawelpiwosz/AnsibleFirstSteps/Chapter-07/README.md

 (vars-2.yml)

-Now you can in reasonable secure way send your project to GitHub.
+Now you can send your project to GitHub in reasonably secure way.